ICTQual International Level 4 Diploma in Ship Crew Management

 Strategic Crew Planning and Deployment

-• Learners will be able to recommend strategies for optimising crew utilisation.
+• Recommend strategies for optimising crew utilisation.

 International Maritime Labour Standards